scottie-l/reading-notes/reading-notes-301/class-01.md

 What is a "Component"?

 - Software object, intended to interact with other components, encapsulating certain functionality or set of functionalities.
-- Can be defined as a unit of composition with contractually specififed interface and explicit context dependencies only.
+- Can be defined as a unit of composition with contractually specified interface and explicit context dependencies only.

 What are the characteristics of a component?